AlexMarinkovich/Merge-Tactics-Calculator/README.md

 ---

 ### Input Types
-NOTE: Using prefixes is supported.
+NOTE: Using prefixes for strings in the input is supported.

 | Input Type | Syntax | Example | Meaning |
 |-------------|---------|----------|----------|